Blosc/python-blosc2/README.rst

       Time for compress/decompress:         0.708/0.121 s (1.05/6.17 GB/s)).
 Compr ratio: 47.39

 Using compression becomes more sexy when using newer processors indeed.
-In case you find your own results interesting, please report them back to the authors!
+In case you find your own results interesting, go ahead and share them!

 License
 -------